metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/asset-payment.md

 description: "Guard that charges another Core Asset from a specific collection as payment for the mint."
 ---

-{% callout type="note" %}
-This Guard is currently only available on devnet.
-[Follow us](https://x.com/metaplex) on twitter to see when it's merged to mainnet!
-{% /callout %}

 ## Overview

 The **Asset Payment** guard allows minting by charging the payer a Core Asset from a specified Asset collection.
 The Asset will be transferred to a predefined destination.